 Granada Hills Charter provides and maintains a quality music program.
 Our Instrumental Music Department offers Marching Band, Wind Ensemble, Concert Band, Instruments (beginning band), Concert Orchestra, Intermediate Orchestra, Jazz Band, Winter Percussion, Color Guard, and Winter Guard.
 The GHC Band has traveled throughout the United States, performing at a number of venues and events, such as the Portland Rose Festival, Universal Studios, Disneyland, Paramount Studios, and Warner Bros.
 Studios.
 The GHC Band also has a history on screen, performing live for television shows (ABC, FOX, MTV, and PBS), for major motion pictures (Dodgeball), and for advertising campaigns (7UP, Kellogg’s, Round Table Pizza).
 All performing ensembles participate in various competitions throughout the country and have consistently been recognized for high achievement and excellence in performance.

 The GHC Choir Program is dedicated to providing professional performing arts training for our students.
-With emphasis on music literacy, as well as vocal technique and performing skills, we develop even the most novice student into a bona fide musician.
+With emphasis on music literacy, as well as vocal technique and performing skills, our choirs develop even the most novice student into a bona fide musician.
 It is our philosophy that by giving students the opportunity to express themselves and achieve high levels of excellence in the performing arts, students can and will endeavor to reach greater heights in other subject matters.

 The GHC Choir Program has four curricular choirs as well as four extra-curricular A Cappella ensembles, with over 200 students participating.
 Performance opportunities abound throughout the year both on campus and off.